golovach-ivan/Correct-by-Construction/competitors/kadena.md

 ### Pact

+To write safe smart contracts you need a safe language.
+Pact is immutable, deterministic, and Turing-incomplete, fighting bugs and exploits while offering the full power of a high-level language.
+Atomic transactions keep your data sane.

 We strongly disagree with the use of virtual machines that require the storage and invocation of illegible bytecode and instead designed Pact as an interpreted language where the code is always available.

 Main facts